Discover how taxes in Belgium work, including information on tax rates and federal taxes on income, companies, and inheritance.

 The tax system in Belgium

 Other taxes vary significantly depending on where you live in Belgium.
-For example, inheritance tax rates differ in the Brussels, Flanders, and Wallonia regions.
+For example, inheritance tax rates differ in Brussels, Flanders, and Wallonia.

 Local taxes in Belgium

-Municipal taxes on utilities including TV, rubbish collection and water are levied by the relevant regions/provinces and municipalities (communes/gemeenten) at rates of up to 9%, which is paid as part of your income tax.
+Municipal taxes on utilities including TV, trash collection, and water are levied by the relevant regions, provinces, and municipalities (communes/gemeenten) at rates of up to 9%.
+This is part of your income tax.